WojciechMarczewski/WojciechMarczewski/README.md

 # Hi there 👋
 ## I am a CS student and game tester willing to learn many concepts of Software Development.
 ## 💬 If you have any suggestions on how my code or projects can be improved, feel free to reach me - I am open for constructive criticism.
-### 🌱 I'm currently working on Millionaires quiz game, which connects with OpenAI Chat GPT to generate questions.
+### 🌱 I'm currently working on 'Millionaires' quiz game, which connects with OpenAI Chat GPT to generate questions.
 Here are my current plans for the app:
 * Improving the UI
 * Code refactoring
 * Implementation of Factory pattern for Chat Completion Service
 * Unit testing
+* Adding scoreboard
-### 🤔 LaunchDeck is an diary-like app which stands as notepad, but it saves your input automatically, without need to save it manually.
+### 🤔 'LaunchDeck' is an diary-like app which stands as notepad, but it saves your input automatically, without need to save it manually.
 In the future I plan to improve it by implementing:
 * Buttons for font-changing in the textbox
 * Fixing of asynchronous methods (currently you cannot type, while moving the window)
-* Server with database where notes will be saved and then converting it to multi-platform app using .net MAUI
+* Server with database where notes will be saved and then converting project to multi-platform app using .net MAUI
 * Unit testing

 ### ✅ My other plans: